-SUMMARY OF COVERED SERVICES - PART 3A - EARLY AND PERIODIC SCREENING, DIAGNOSTIC AND TREATMENT (EPSDT) SERVICES Service State Plan Reference or Other Relevant Reference Medicaid Covered?
-CCC Plus MCO Covers?
-Contractor Responsibilities and Service Codes as Applicable See CMHRS Services Part 2B of this Coverage Chart Case Management for High Risk Infants (up to age 2) 12 VAC 30-50-410 Yes Yes The Contractor shall reimburse case management services for high risk Medicaid eligible children up to age 2.
+Service State Plan Reference Medicaid CCC Contractor Responsibilities and Service Codes as Applicable Service or Other Relevant Reference Covered?
+Plus MCO Covers?
+Contractor Responsibilities and Service Codes as Applicable See MHSServices Part 2B of this Coverage Chart Case Management for High Risk Infants (up to age 2) 12 VAC 30-50-410 Yes Yes The Contractor shall reimburse case management services for high risk Medicaid eligible children up to age 2.
 Clinical Trials Same as EPSDT Global Coverage Guidelines Yes Yes Clinical trials are not always considered to be experimental or investigational, and must be evaluated on a case-by-case basis using EPSDT criteria as appropriate.
 Dental Screenings Same as EPSDT Global Coverage Guidelines Yes Yes An oral inspection must be performed by the EPSDT screening provider as part of each physical examination for a child screened at any age.
 Tooth eruption, caries, bottle tooth decay, developmental anomalies, malocclusion, pathological conditions or dental injuries must be noted.
 The oral inspection is not a substitute for a complete dental evaluation provided through direct referral to a dentist.
 Contracted PCPs or other screening providers must make an initial direct referral to a dentist when the child receives his or her one-year screening.
 The dental referral must be provided at the initial medical screening regardless of the periodicity schedule on any child age three or older unless it is known and documented that the child is already receiving regular dental care.
 When any screening, even as early as the neonatal examination, indicates a need for dental services at any earlier age, referral must be made for needed dental services.
 The Contractor is not required to cover testing of fluoridation levels in well water.
 Dental Varnish Same as EPSDT Global Coverage Guidelines Yes Yes Dental fluoride varnish provided by a non-dental medical provider in accordance with the American Academy of Pediatrics guidelines and billed on a HCFA 1500 form shall be covered.